Thinkei/laptop/README.md

 * Ack for ***REMOVED***nding things in ***REMOVED***les
 * Bundler gem for managing Ruby libraries
 * Foreman gem for serving Rails apps locally
-* Heroku gem for interacting with the Heroku API
+* Heroku Toolbelt for interacting with the Heroku API
 * Heroku Con***REMOVED***g plugin for local `ENV` variables
 * Homebrew for managing operating system libraries
 * ImageMagick for cropping and resizing images